Moussa-Mikhail/thesis_code/README.md

 num_steps: Number of steps to simulate.
 Must be an integer.
 The default is 10**6.

-It is recommended that the ratio of num_steps to num_years remains close to the ratio of default values.
+It is recommended that the ratio of num_steps to num_years remains close to the ratio of the default values.

 #### Satellite parameters
 perturbation_size: Size of perturbation in AU.
 The default is 0.0.